||Campus Planning and Design

 Interior design represents a substantial portion of the work produced in Campus Planning and Design.
 All interior design projects are closely supervised and monitored for code compliance by the University Architect, who is also a licensed N.Y.S.
 Certified Interior Designer, accredited by The National Council for Interior Design Qualification (NCIDQ).

 In addition to aesthetic concerns, Federal laws such as The Americans With Disabilities Act (ADA) and local laws such as the N.Y.C.
-Construction Codes, almost always influence interior design projects.
+Construction Code and the N.Y.C.
+Fire Code almost always influence interior design projects.

 Typical projects range in size and scope from the design of a small faculty office for more efficient use of space, to the total redesign of an entire suite, or Department, including the replacement of all furniture, furnishings and interior finishes.